COVID-19 pandemic in Illinois: March 2020

 On March 2, a fourth case was announced by Illinois officials, the wife of the third case; she subsequently began home isolation.
 Other details were announced by officials: her husband had been isolated at Northwest Community Hospital in Arlington Heights since his case was reported two days earlier; both were in their 70s.
 The couple was possibly exposed to the virus through community transmission, with recent travel to Palm Springs.
 The man was later released to home isolation.

 On March 5, public health officials in Chicago reported a fifth case of coronavirus in a man in his 20s.
-The man, a student at Vanderbilt University, recently traveled to Italy to study abroad, and returned to Illinois on a flight to Chicago O'Hare International Airport.
+The man, a student at Vanderbilt University, had recently traveled to Italy to study abroad and returned to Illinois on a flight to Chicago O'Hare International Airport.
 The new case was hospitalized at Rush University Medical Center.
 On March 6, a sixth case was reported in Chicago.
 The patient, a classroom assistant in the Vaughn Occupational High School, had been on the Grand Princess cruise ship where multiple passengers had tested positive.

 On March 8, a seventh case was announced in Cook County.
-The man in his 60s had not traveled to an area impacted by coronavirus, and did not have any contact with other cases; as a result, Illinois officials reported the patient as the first evidence of community transmission within Illinois.
+The man in his 60s had not traveled to an area impacted by coronavirus and did not have any contact with other cases; as a result, Illinois officials reported the patient as the first evidence of community transmission within Illinois.
 He was also reported to be in serious condition.
 Additionally, a Missouri case connected to Illinois was confirmed; the patient had returned from Italy on a flight to O'Hare Airport, then took an Amtrak train to St. Louis, where she tested positive.

 On March 9, four additional cases were announced in Cook County, bringing the state's total number of cases to eleven.
 Two of the new cases were family members of the classroom aide diagnosed on March 6; the two others included a California resident who traveled to Illinois, and a woman who had returned from an Egyptian cruise which was linked to many COVID-19 cases.
 In response to the growing number of cases in the state and the country, Governor J. B. Pritzker announced a disaster proclamation (a state of emergency) for the state of Illinois.
 On March 10, Governor Pritzker announced eight new presumptive positive cases, two of which were the first cases outside of Cook County (in Kane and McHenry Counties).
 These cases brought Illinois's total number of cases to 19.